who owns wall street journal

 However, editorial independence is protected through internal guidelines and an editorial board structure within Dow Jones.

-Who is the CEO of Wall Street Journal?
+Who is the CEO of the Wall Street Journal?

 Almar Latour: CEO of Dow Jones & Publisher of The Wall Street Journal